Campfire Audio Orbit review: Stellar performance

-(Pocket-lint) - Campfire Audio is a Portland, Oregon-based brand known primarily for its high-end in-ear monitors - some of which cost north of $3,000.
+Campfire Audio is a Portland, Oregon-based brand known primarily for its high-end in-ear monitors - some of which cost north of $3,000.

 Normally constrained to the world of wired audiophile purity, the Orbit earbuds are an unusual departure for Campfire, and are its first crack at the true-wireless earbud market.